gristlekinginc/metsci-site-v2/blog/2025-04-30-4-Ways-To-Improve-Your-LoRaWAN-Business.md

 ---

-The number one threat to LoRaWAN isn’t technical issues or a competition, according to Alper Yegin, CEO of the [LoRa Alliance](https://lora-alliance.org/).
+The number one threat to LoRaWAN isn’t technical issues or competition, according to Alper Yegin, CEO of the [LoRa Alliance](https://lora-alliance.org/).

 It’s **awareness**.
 Not enough people know about LPWANs, let alone LoRaWAN.
 What does that mean for you, the business owner who is deploying LoRaWAN to service clients?<!-- truncate -->